-The following table is a summary of the 2014 plan for scup.
-The intent of this plan is to fully utilize the available scup quota for the maximum benefit to New York's fishery and to remain within the allocation.
-This plan will remain in effect through December 31, 2014.
+The following table is a summary of the quota distribution plan for 2015.
+The intent of this plan is to fully utilize the available scup quota for the maximum benefit to New York's commercial fishing industry, yet remain within the state quota allocation.
+This plan will remain in effect through December 31, 2015.

 |Daily Trip Limit

 Provisions governing this distribution are as follows: